biojppm/rapidyaml/README.md

 operator does not modify the tree**.
 Instead you get a seed `NodeRef`, and the tree will be modified only when this seed-state reference is written to.
-Thus `NodeRef` can either point to a valid tree node, or if no such node exists is in seed-state by holding the index or name passed to `operator[]`.
+Thus `NodeRef` can either point to a valid tree node, or if no such node exists it will be in seed-state by holding the index or name passed to `operator[]`.
 To allow for this, `NodeRef` is a simple structure with a declaration like: